Kyiv-Pechersk Lavra

 Monastery Press

 Kyivan monastery press (Києво-Печерськадрукарня) was founded between 1606 and 1615.
 Archimandrite Yelysei Pletenetsky founded the printing house.
 It subsequently became the most important center of printing and engraving in Ukraine.
 The oldest book in Lavra is the Horologion from 1616.
-Kyiv Pechersk Lavra produced several hundred titles on various subjects, both original works, and translations.
+Kyiv Pechersk Lavra produced several hundred titles on various subjects, both original works and translations.
 These works were in Ukrainian, Church Slavonic, Polish, Russian, Latin, and Greek.
 The books mostly included ecclesiastical and liturgical texts.
 However, Lavra printed hagiographic studies, Orthodox polemical treatises, and didactic and literary works as well.
 Beautifully engraved and ornamented, they were distributed throughout the Slavic and European lands.
 In the 16th and 17th centuries, the printing house played an important role in raising the level of education and culture in Ukraine.
 It also helped the Orthodox Ukrainians in defending themselves against the inroads of Catholicism.

 The Fire

 Fire engulfed most of the monastery’s buildings in 1718, including the main church as well as the printing house, destroying even the library and archive.
 Many titles vanished.
-As a consequence, the printing house had to get back on track and replace massive cultural treasure that was lost.
+As a consequence, the printing house had to get back on track and replace massive cultural treasures that were lost.
 Soon after, the ukase of 1720 limited the Kyiv Lavra press to print religious works only, which lasted until 1918.

 Books from the 18th century